 The Microsoft "Print to PDF" feature was a much-awaited feature that Microsoft finally introduced with Windows 10.
 Mac and Linux have already provided this feature to their users for quite some time now.
 Although Microsoft joined the party a bit late, the Print to PDF feature is now available in almost all the printable applications of Microsoft, such as Word, Excel, PowerPoint, etc. With this feature, you can now create a printable PDF document easily and instantly.
 So, if you have just heard of the Print to PDF feature and want to learn how to use it, then this article is for you.
 Here we will present a detailed step-by-step guide on how to use Print to PDF in Windows 11, 10, and 7.
 Besides, a universal PDF editing tool for all platforms will be introduced.
-Read on to find out.
+Download it now and get a full introduction to it in Part 2.

 Part 1.
 Everything You Should Know About Print to PDF